gsjurseth/opdk8s/README.md

-# Initial experiments to get zk running
+# Initial experiments to get opdk running
 so basically I did the following

  * built a docker with apigee-setup installed and ready